RuiNelson/rigol2spice/README.md

 3. To **Run**, insert the pen-drive on your PC, open [Windows's command prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) and execute the program with the argument being the path to the .CSV file, e.g. if your pen-drive is the `D:` drive and the file-name is `NewFile1.csv`:

-    C:\rigol2spice\rigol2spice.exe D:\NewFile1.csv
+    `C:\rigol2spice\rigol2spice.exe D:\NewFile1.csv`

     The program will run and will output the PWL data points to the standard output (screen).
 If you want to save to a file, use the ` > ` operator and specify the name of the file, e.g.:

-    C:\rigol2spice\rigol2spice.exe D:\NewFile1.csv > D:\PWLFile.txt
+    `C:\rigol2spice\rigol2spice.exe D:\NewFile1.csv > D:\PWLFile.txt`

     To see how long your capture lasts, open the generated file in a text editor and check the last line.

 4. **Load** the file in LTSpice.
 Insert a voltage or current source in your design, right click on the component and click the `Advanced` button, in the dialog that appears.
 Select `PWL FILE` option and click the `Browse` button to select your PWL file.
 LTSpice should parse the file and use your waveform in the simulation.

 ## How to use (multiple channels)

-First, note that a Rigol .CSV file can have information of multiple channels, but a LTSpice PWL file can have only one channel.
+First, note that a Rigol .CSV file can have information of multiple channels, but a LTspice PWL file can have only one channel.

-By default, the program reads only the `CH1` channel, if the `CH1` channel is not found, it reads the first channel that it finds.
+By default, the program reads only the `CH1` channel.
 To see what channels a .CSV contains, run the program with the `-a` flag:

     C:\rigol2spice\rigol2spice.exe -a D:\NewFile2.csv